Magnetic quantum criticality: The role of the Fermi surface geometry

 {\sl Generalization to other FS geometries.} The physical insight gained from the interpretation of our results for (a) lines of Kohn points allows us to outline their generalization to the other two relevant cases for 3D single-orbital systems, i.e., to the systems, whose FS only displays (b) isolated Kohn points or (c) no Kohn points at all.
-In a nutshell, by adapting our derivations (see \cite{Suppl} for more details) to these FS geometries \cite{Schaefer2017,Stepanenko2017}, we find that the low-$T$ behavior of magnetic susceptibility in Eq.~(\ref{eq:Invchi}) is modified as follows:
+In a nutshell, by adapting our derivations (see \cite{Suppl} for more details) to these FS geometries \cite{Schaefer2017,Stepanenko2017}, we find that the low-$T$ behavior of magnetic susceptibility in Eq.~(\ref{eq:Invchi}) is generalized as follows:

+with $\sigma\!=\!1$ for (b), and $\sigma\!=\!2$ for (c), in contrast to the previous (a) case where $\sigma\! = \! \frac 12$.
+To prove the validity of Eq.~(\ref{eq:Invchi2}) for the case (b) we report in Fig.~\ref{fig:Fig2new}(a) our DMFT calculations for $\chi_m$ of a 3D Hubbard model with the same $U$, but on a cubic lattice with geometric frustration \footnote{Specifically, the following 3D-dispersion with $t' =0.2t$ has been considered: $\epsilon_{\mathbf{k}} = -2t\sum_{i=1}^3\cos k_i -4t'\sum_{i<j}\cos k_i\cos k_j $.}, whose FS features isolated KPs \cite{Fus2024PA}: The linear $T-$dependence we observe perfectly matches Eq.~(\ref{eq:Invchi2}) predictions with $\sigma\!=\!1$.
+Finally, in the absence of KPs, the $T-$dependence of $\chi_m$ for a correlated metal reduces to a Sommerfeld expansions, yielding trivially $\sigma\!=\!2$ and reflecting a full restoration of the conventional O.Z. description for $T \! \rightarrow \!
+0$.

-with $g\!=\!1$ for (b) and $g\!=\!2$ for (c), where the latter simply corresponds to the standard Sommerfeld expansion of $\chi_m$.
-Analogously to the discussed case of Kohn lines, Eq.~(\ref{eq:Invchi2}) does not only control the quantum critical exponents in the QC region (where we will have $\gamma\!=\!g$), but also the overall structure of the associated phase diagram see Fig.~\ref{fig:Fig3}.
-Specifically, the $n$-dependence of $T_c = \left[\frac{a(n-n_c)}{b}\right]^\frac{1}{g}$ at the QCP qualitatively differs in the presence of lines of Kohn points (a), isolated Kohn points (b) and in their total absence (c), with an (a) {\sl quadratic}, (b) {\sl linear} or (c) {\sl square-root} behavior of the critical temperature in the $T\!-\!n$ phase-diagram.
-Evidently, the same will happen to our estimates for the crossover borders of both QC and QD regimes \footnote{Estimated from the dominance of the second and first term of the right hand side of Eq.~{\ref{eq:Invchi2}}, respectively, just as before but for another $g$.}, yielding the qualitative phase diagrams sketched in Fig.~{\ref{fig:Fig3}.
+Similar to Eq.~(\ref{eq:Invchi}), Eq.~(\ref{eq:Invchi2}) does not only control the exponents in the QC region (where $\gamma\!=\! \sigma$), but also the overall structure of the associated phase diagram see Fig.~\ref{fig:Fig3}.
+Specifically, the $n$-dependence of $T_c = \left[\frac{a(n-n_c)}{b}\right]^\frac{1}{\sigma}$ at the QCP qualitatively differs in the presence of (a) lines of Kohn points, (b) isolated Kohn points and (c) in their total absence, with an (a) {\sl quadratic}, (b) {\sl linear} or (c) {\sl square-root} behavior of the critical temperature in the $T\!-\!n$ phase-diagram, respectively.
+Evidently, the same will happen to our estimates for the crossover borders of both QC and QD regimes, respectively, just as before but for another $\sigma$, yielding the qualitative phase diagrams sketched in Fig.~{\ref{fig:Fig3}.